Anna Maria De Guid

 All these situations are problematic.

 Other challenging situations that many people stress over may not be problems at all.
-I read somewhere (Sorry, don't remember the article.) that the burdens most people have are inconveniences.
-To have a wedding, travel plan or any event postponed, to have to relocate for work, to have to drive back 50 or so miles to a place because something was forgotten ... are considered inconveniences.
+I read somewhere that the burdens most people have are inconveniences.
+To have a wedding, travel plan or any event postponed, to have to relocate for work, to have to drive back 50 miles because something was forgotten are, I believe, inconveniences.

 Do take the time to reflect - Are you sure the problems you say you have now are not just inconveniences?